cherrinn/Comparative-experiments/README.md

 ## Prerequisities
 Before you begin, ensure you have met the following requirements:
-- You have a Windows/Linux/Mac machine running Python 3.6+. ``https://www.python.org/downloads/``
+- You have a Windows/Linux/Mac machine running Python 3.6+ : ``https://www.python.org/downloads/``.
-- You have installed the latest versions of pip ``pip install pip``
+- You have installed the latest versions of pip : ``pip install pip``.

 ## Installation
 To install the dependencies, you can simply follow this steps.